Fowlmere: History

 The village has an ancient landmark called the ‘Round Moat’, which is the remains of an early Saxon settlement dating from around the ninth century.

 The Census Records from 1841 to 1891 can be found in the Cambridge Record Office.
-In addition the 1851 Census for Fowlmere is available in full transcript form, on microfiche, from the Cambridgeshire Family History Society Bookstall.
+In addition, the 1851 Census for Fowlmere is available in full transcript form, on microfiche, from the Cambridgeshire Family History Society Bookstall.

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Village life

-Fowlmere has one pub, The Chequers that has operated since the 16th Century.
+Fowlmere has one pub, The Chequers, which has operated since the 16th Century.
 It served as a coaching inn for travellers going into and from Cambridge and was even used as coffin storage for those travelling with bodies.
 It was notably mentioned in the diary of Samuel Pepys, which is regarded as an important historical English diary.
 Nowadays, the pub serves as a local bar and restaurant that takes in patrons from many nearby villages.

 Fowlmere has no general convenience shop, but does have a small business park that houses several business.

-There are three main fields in Fowlmere: One next to the school, one behind the church and one by the Village Hall.
+near the Village Hall.
 They are regularly used by locals for recreation and are maintained by the local council.

 School

-Fowlmere has one school, Fowlmere Primary School which educates around 100 students a year.
+Fowlmere has one school, Fowlmere Primary School, which educates around 100 students a year.
 It is an extension of an old school building that has been used since its founding in 1861.
-It teaches pupils aged 4–11 (years reception to 6) and attracts pupils from both Fowlmere, Thriplow and nearby Great Chishill as it does not have a Primary school of its own.
+It teaches pupils aged 4–11 (years reception to 6) and attracts pupils from Fowlmere, Thriplow and nearby Great Chishill, which does not have a Primary school of its own.
 The site lies opposite 'The Butts' which is a field and neighbourhood at the edge of the village.
 The school forms a large part of the community, as most of the children in the small village grow up around it.